 You’ve got a few options to rack up some Hyatt points.

-The first is obvious: The World of Hyatt Credit Card.
-Just for opening the card and spending $3,000 in the first three months of card membership, you will receive 25,000 World of Hyatt points.
-Spend another $3,000 in the first six months (for $6,000 total), you will receive another 25,000 points.
-That’s 50,000 points total.
+The first is obvious: the World of Hyatt Credit Card.
+Just for opening the card and spending $3,000 in the first three months of card membership, you will receive 30,000 World of Hyatt points.
+You’ll earn 2x points on all spending up to $15,000 in the first 6 months of card membership – that’s 60,000 points total.

 The card has a $95 annual fee which is not waived for the first year of card membership.
 However, starting in year two, it offers an annual free night certificate to be used at any Hyatt category 1-4 property.

 Click Here to learn more about the World of Hyatt Credit Card.

 But another great way to get some World of Hyatt points is by transferring points from Chase Ultimate Rewards.
 Because Hyatt is one of the 13 airline and hotel transfer partners of Chase’s Ultimate Rewards program, you can transfer Ultimate Rewards points into your World of Hyatt account at a 1:1 ratio – 1,000 Chase points nets you 1,000 World of Hyatt points.
 And Hyatt is easily one of the best Chase transfer partners.

 Notably, the Chase Sapphire Preferred Card is currently offering a welcome offer bonus of 60,000 points after spending $4,000 in the first three months of card membership.